Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water Life Cycle Assessment (Water LCA)

-Water Life Cycle Assessment (WLCA) is a methodology that evaluates water-related impacts throughout the entire life cycle of a product, process, or service—from raw material extraction to final disposal.
-Inspired by the general Life Cycle Assessment (LCA) framework defined by ISO 14040 and 14044, WLCA focuses specifically on water use, consumption, pollution, and availability, integrating environmental, social, and economic factors.
+Water Life Cycle Assessment (Water LCA) is a methodology that evaluates water-related impacts throughout the entire life cycle of a product, process or service, from raw material extraction to final disposal.
+Building on the general Life Cycle Assessment (LCA) framework defined by ISO 14040 and ISO 14044, Water LCA focuses specifically on water use, consumption, pollution and availability.

-In a context of increasing water scarcity and climate change, this tool has become essential for companies and public administrations seeking to reduce risks, increase efficiency, and demonstrate transparency in water resource management.
+In a context of growing water scarcity and climate change, it has become an essential tool for companies and public administrations that want to reduce risks, improve efficiency and demonstrate transparency in water resource management.

 Definition